Skip to content

 Web Folder

-The base URL of the web folder is the location of where your images are stored.
-Any publicly available web URL including AWS S3 endpoints are supported.
+The base URL points to where your images are stored.
+Any publicly accessible web URL works, including AWS S3 endpoints.

 Examples